jenkinsci/deploy-dashboard-plugin/README.md

 On the Jenkins main page or folder, click the + tab to start the new view wizard (If you do not see a +, it is likely you do not have permission to create a new view).
-On the create new view page, give your view a name and select the Dashboard type and click ok.
+On the "create new view" page, give your view a name and select the Deployment View type and click ok.

 ![Create view](docs/images/create-view.png)